Heike Werner Gallery

 To create the graphics according to the design intention of the artists the algorithm had to be widely preconceived.
 If the visual result was unsatisfactory, the program was rewritten using different parameters.

-Frank Böttger working on the Kongsberg Kingmatic.
+Frank Böttger at the Kongsberg Kingmatic.

 Technology – Printing

 The Kongsberg Kingmatic plotter drawings were made on transparent paper.
 These transparencies were then used as masters for graphic prints and had to be reproduced photographically before being printed using different techniques.
+That is why the graphics generated by the computer artist of MBB Computer Graphics can be found in various printing techniques.

 The different editions of graphic prints – the book, the serigraph editions, as offset fine art prints and the selection for the exhibitions for the cultural program of the Munich Olympics – were compiled by Dr. Winfried Fischer and Johann Willsberger.